green-party-dublin-central/nh-web/site/content/post/pp-submission.md

 ---
-title: Submission on the Phoenix Park Transport and Mobility Options Study
+title: Draft Submission on the Phoenix Park Transport and Mobility Options Study
 date: 2021-03-11T12:47:37.307Z
 description: Tomorrow (12th March 2021) is the deadline for public submissions on the Phoenix Park Transport and Mobility Options Study.
 My submission is